athiramkt/Food_Sales_Analysis/README.md

 4 Snacks                     2238.
 ```
 **Finding**:
-The analysis of total sales by category reveals that cookies are the highest-performing product category, contributing significantly to overall sales with 17,212 units sold.
-Bars follow with 10,536 units, while crackers and snacks show relatively lower sales figures of 3,340 and 2,238 units, respectively.
+> 1.The analysis of total sales by category reveals that cookies are the highest-performing product category, contributing significantly to overall sales with 17,212 units sold.
+> 2. Bars follow with 10,536 units, while crackers and snacks show relatively lower sales figures of 3,340 and 2,238 units, respectively.
 This indicates a strong customer preference for cookies and bars compared to other product categories.

 **View Sales By Product (Here we do some analysis to check which products had the most sales)**
 ```r